-- 7 The bonus goals of our Executive Officers for Fiscal Year 2017 are based solely on Company performance against these Company-wide goals.
+- The bonus goals of our Executive Officers for Fiscal Year 2017 are based solely on Company performance against these Company-wide goals.
 The target parameters of the 2017 Company wide-goals were established by the Compensation Committee on December 7, 2016, based on the Company's then 2017 Financial Plan.
-On February 17, 2017, in light of changes to the 2017 Financial Plan since December 7, 2016, the Board of Directors voted to correspondingly revise the target parameters of the 2017 Company-wide goals carly, the Companyees except the Chairman and the CEO, who would be subject to the 2017 Company-wide goals previously established on December 7, 2016.
-For the sake of clarity, the Company-wide goals applicable to all employees except for the Chairman and the CEO are referred to herein as the "Company Goals" and the goals applicable to the Chairman/CEO Goals." - 8 For the purposes of this Proxy Statement, the total bonus potential of each Named Executive Officer is his "target" bonus that would result from the Company achieving 100% of the Company Goals or the Chairman/CEO Goals, as applicable, in Fiscal Year 2017.
-As described in more detail under the heading "Components of Executive Compensation and Determination of Compensation Mix Cash Incentive Bonuses," the Company provided a bonus opportunity for its Named Executive Officers for a payout of up to 250% bonus potential in the event that the Company's performance significantly exceeded the targets of the Company Goals or the Chairman/CEO Goals.
+On February 17, 2017, in light of changes to the 2017 Financial Plan since December 7, 2016, the Board of Directors voted to correspondingly revise the target parameters of the 2017 Company-wide goals for all employees except the Chairman and the CEO, who would be subject to the 2017 Company-wide goals previously established on December 7, 2016.
+For the sake of clarity, the Company-wide goals applicable to all employees except for the Chairman and the CEO are referred to herein as the "Company Goals" and the goals applicable to the Chairman and the CEO are referred to as the "Chairman/CEO Goals. - For the purposes of this Proxy Statement, the total bonus potential of each Named Executive Officer is his "target" bonus that would result from the Company achieving 100% of the Company Goals or the Chairman/CEO Goals, as applicable, in Fiscal Year 2017.
+As described in more detail under the heading "Components of Executive Compensation and Determination of Compensation Mix - Cash Incentive Bonuses," the Company provided a bonus opportunity for its Named Executive Officers for a payout of up to 250% bonus potential in the event that the Company's performance significantly exceeded the targets of the Company Goals or the Chairman/CEO Goals.